Architecture

 ├── formation.afs # Main configuration

-├── agents/ # Agent definitions (auto-discovered)
+├── agents/ # Agent definitions (listed in formation manifest)

 │ ├── researcher.afs